Filed under: Pies & Tarts

 • Dried beans or pie weights: You can reuse the beans multiple times (mine are on their 20th pie this season!)

-All butter pie crust, but make it a bit chocolaty!
+All butter pie crust, but make it chocolaty!

 cocoa pie crust